MET New York Guide

 How to get tickets for the MET Museum at the box office

-Don't forget that the MET Museum does not currently allow box office purchases, so all visitors must make an online reservation before arriving at the institution.
+Don't forget that the MET Museum does not currently allow for box office purchases.
+All visitors must make an online reservation for the guided tour before arriving at the institution.
 Hurry because they sell out easily!

 Box Office Pricing

-Museum admission for tourists and visitors from outside New York State:
+Museum prices for tourists and visitors from outside New York State:

 Opening hours of the MET Museum in New York

-- Monday, Tuesday, Thursday and Sunday, 10 am to 5 pm
+• Monday, Tuesday, Thursday and Sunday, from 10 am to 5 pm.

-- Friday and Saturday, 10 am to 9 pm
+• Fridays and Saturdays, from 10 am to 21 pm

 Winter Hours